armeennadeem197/Project-4-Assignments/Assignment 00to05/02_lists/05_get_first_element/README.md

             └── main.py  # Main script
 ▶️ How to Run
 🔧 Prerequisites
-Make sure Python is installed:
+Ensure Python is installed:

+bash
+Copy
+Edit
 python --version
 🏃 Run the Script
+bash
+Copy
+Edit
 python main.py
 🎯 Sample Output
-arduino
+text
+Copy
+Edit
 Please enter an element of the list or press enter to stop: apple Please enter an element of the list or press enter to stop: banana Please enter an element of the list or press enter to stop: